- 12 Oct 2023

 What modules are supported for accessibility?

-All Whatfix content such as Flows, Smart Tips, Beacons, Self Help, Task List, Pop-ups, and Launchers is accessibility compliant and screen reader accessible.
+Whatfix content such as Flows, Smart Tips, Beacons, Self Help, Task List, and Pop-ups are accessibility compliant and screen reader accessible.

 Non-text content accessibility